dsala24/Respiratory-Disease-DL/README.md

 # Deep Learning Respiratory Disease Detection and Classification

 ## Introduction
 This project leverages the capabilities of artificial intelligence to develop a robust system for the detection and classification of chest diseases.
 Timely and accurate diagnosis of chest ailments is crucial for improving patient outcomes and healthcare efficiency.
-By creating an AI-powered model, we aim to revolutionize the field of medical diagnostics, making it faster and more precise.
+Through the development of an AI-driven model, our objective is to advance the landscape of medical diagnostics, facilitating swifter and more accurate assessments.
+In 2018, dermatologists achieved an 86.6% detection rate for skin cancer.
+However, with the advancements in machine learning and deep learning models, the detection rate has improved to approximately 95%.

 ## Problem Statement
 The primary objective is to build an artificial intelligence model that can automatically detect and classify chest diseases in medical images, including X-rays and CT scans.
 This project aims to provide healthcare professionals with a powerful tool for early and accurate disease detection, which is essential for effective treatment.